Make your home sparkle and smell amazing, with this easy guide on how to make herb-infused scented vinegar for cleaning.

 White vinegar is a pretty amazing household cleaner.
-It’s incredibly cheap; cuts through dirt, grease, odours and soap scum like nothing else; can be used in a myriad of different ways; and is kinder to the environment than many cleaning products you can buy.
-It’s a bit of a miracle cleaning product really when you think about it.
+It is incredibly cheap.
+It cuts through dirt, grease, odours, and soap scum like nothing else.
+Vinegar can be used in a myriad of different ways – replacing the need for lots of different plastic bottles of cleaning products.
+And it is kinder to the environment than many cleaning products you can buy.
+In short, it’s a bit of a miracle cleaning product when you think about it.

 However, there is one downside to vinegar, and it’s quite a biggie.
 Vinegar smells of, well, vinegar.
 Which isn’t entirely ideal sometimes, and isn’t to everyone’s taste.
 Particularly if you are using it in a small space.

 If you want to try using vinegar to clean your home but aren’t so keen on the smell, then making scented vinegar is the way to go.
 You get all the benefits of using vinegar, but it doesn’t smell like you’ve been eating chips!